 (c) Letter Certifying Accreditation - A User may obtain a written confirmation from a registered broker-dealer, an investment adviser registered with the Securities and Exchange Commission, a licensed attorney who is in good standing under the laws of the jurisdiction in which he or she is admitted to practice law, or a certified public accountant who is duly registered and in good standing under the laws of the place of his or her residence or principal office.
 The written confirmation provided must certify that reasonable steps were taken to verify that the investor is an accredited investor within the prior three months and that it was actually determined that such investor is an accredited investor.
 Void 12 months after the date of certification or earlier if letter offers earlier expiration date.

 We are unable to accept Users from any country on the U.S. maintained OFAC list.
-Currently these countries include: Afghanistan, Balkans, Belarus, Burma (Myanmar) Burundi, Cote d”Ivoire, Central African Republic, Cuba, Democratic Republic of Congo, Iran, Iraq, Lebanon, Liberian Regime of Charles Taylor, Libya, Nicaragua, North Korea, Somalia, Sudan, Syria, Venezuela, Yemen, Zimbabwe.
+Currently these countries include: Belarus, Burundi, Central African Republic, Congo, Cuba, Iran, Iraq, North Korea, Lebanon, Libya, Nicaragua, Somalia, South Sudan, Sudan, Syria, Ukraine, Venezuela, Yemen, Zimbabwe.

-Users from the following countries are currently restricted from trading on Openfinance: South Africa, Greece, Malaysia, Thailand, India, Philippines, Gibraltar, Cyprus, Indonesia, United Arab Emirates, Russia, Ukraine, Vietnam.
+Additionally, Users from the following countries are currently restricted from trading on Openfinance: Cyprus, Gibraltar, Greece, Indonesia, Malaysia, Philippines, Russia, South Africa, Thailand, Ukraine, United Arab Emirates, Vietnam.
 We are working with our banking partner to re-open trading access for these countries.

 ALL SUBJECT TO CHANGE WITHOUT NOTICE